duraseb/meshtastic_firmware/SIGNAL_ROUTING.md

 **SignalRouting-only** (compiled out with `MESHTASTIC_EXCLUDE_SIGNALROUTING`, same as ChannelQoS).
-It is checked in `Router::handleReceived()` after decode but before `MeshModule::callModules()`, so a limited packet reaches no module: it is not relayed, not ACKed, not delivered to the phone, and does not update the SR graph.
+It is checked in `Router::handleReceived()` after decode but before `MeshModule::callModules()`, so a limited packet reaches no module: it is not relayed, not ACKed and not delivered to the phone.

+A dropped frame does still feed the graph, and deliberately so.
+A direct, non-MQTT frame carrying a signal reading is our own measurement of that link; discarding it would let a neighbour that is being limited age out of the topology and become a node we relay *for* instead of one we relay *behind*. `observeForGraph()` records that one edge and nothing else, applying the same direct/signal test the ordinary receive path uses.

 Each tracked **originator** gets four independent buckets: